GemmaClucas/Tern_pilot_study/Figures/FOO.md

 FOO_ROST_chicks_2018$Age <- "chick"
 ```

-Use row binding to add all the dataframes together and use faceting to
+Use row binding to add all the dataframes together so that I can use
-plot.
+faceting to plot.

 ``` r
 All_FOO <- FOO_COTE_chicks_2017 %>%